 Pre-Professional Training Program The Pre-Professional Training Program offers full scholarships to qualified, talented high school students.
 Students concentrate on private lessons with additional studies available in theory, chamber music and computer music applications.
 Students perform regularly at scheduled concerts and events at the school and in the community.
-The program assists students in preparing for admission to a college music program.
+The program assists students in preparing for admission to a specialized high school music program or college music program.
 Successful candidates are accepted into the program on a full scholarship basis.
 Some students, not meeting all the requirements for a full scholarship, will be awarded partial scholarships.
 Interested students should contact the school for an application and schedule an audition and interview.

 Teacher and time arranged with student at registration The Sunset Park School of Music does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.